BlueHatbRit/licence-patrol/README.md

 * Read your code - People like to place their package manager declaration files all around the shop, as a result we need to ask for access to all your code as we can't predict the specific file location.
-All of our code is open source so you can see what we read, if you still don't trust us then you can host this yourself!
+All of our code is open source so you can see what we read, if you still don't trust us then you can also always self host.